Updated on December 25th, 2022

 Always Say Thank You

-Ideally, the writer should be thanked at least twice; once when they agree to create the document and again when they provide the finished letter.
+Ideally, the writer should be thanked at least twice, once when they agree to create the document and again when they provide the finished letter.

-The scholarship letter of recommendation is just one topic that we cover in-depth in our online course for students and parents.
+The scholarship letter of recommendation is just one topic we cover in-depth in our online course for students and parents.
 In our course, we cover exactly how to secure scholarships for college.
 Our goal is to help families secure millions in scholarships – and we are well on our way!

 Did you find this helpful?
-If so, share it with your friends and family so they don’t forget anything either.
+If so, share it with your friends and family members, so they don’t forget anything either.

 And don’t forget to post any questions below!
 We love answering questions. 🙂